millejoh/emacs-ipython-notebook/doc/source/index.rst

 * `skewer-mode`_ >= 1.6.2:
   Skewer mode gives EIN the ability to execute dynamic javascript in the note book.
-* (optional) Jupyterhub_ 0.8 or higher:
-  EIN supports logging in to Jupyterhub servers using PAM authentication, though this only works with v0.8, which currently is the development version of Jupyterhub.
+* (optional) Jupyterhub_ 0.9 or higher: EIN currently only supports logging in to Jupyterhub servers using PAM authentication.
 * (optional) markdown-mode
 * (optional) python-mode:
   It should work with either python.el or python-mode.el. `python.el`_ is